Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Introduction

-In this work, we identify the topological quantized surface effects for adiabatically driven 3D insulators using the connecting maps of the $K$-theory.
-These maps allow for a rigorous and comprehensive connection between the topology of the bulk and boundary observables.
-Initiated in the pioneering work \cite{SKR, KRS}, where the bulk-boundary problem for the integer quantum Hall effect was solved, the $K$-theoretic formalism has been extended to cover the entire classification table of topological condensed matter \cite{PS,BKR}, as well as many additional quasi-periodic and aperiodic systems \cite{KellendonkArxiv2017,ProdanArxiv2018}.
-An important development is the application of the formalism to Floquet topological insulators \cite{Sadel2017}, which is related to our investigation.
-There are similarities but also differences in the computations performed in the two studies.
-For example, the boundary-maps involving the suspension algebra are initiated from the $K_1$-group in \cite{Sadel2017}, while in our case from $K_0$-group.
-The physical interpretation and predictions are of completely different nature in these two studies.
+We end our introductory remarks with a few words about the $K$-theoretic formalism, which was initiated in the pioneering works \cite{SKR, KRS} where the bulk-boundary problem for the integer quantum Hall effect was solved.
+Following this model, the $K$-theoretic formalism has been recently extended to cover the entire classification table of topological insulators \cite{PS, BKR}.
+It has been also applied to many quasi-periodic and aperiodic systems \cite{KellendonkAHP2019,ProdanJGP2019}.
+Another important development is an application of the formalism to Floquet topological insulators \cite{Sadel2017}.
+There are similarities but also differences in the computations performed in \cite{Sadel2017} and our study.
+For example, the boundary-maps involving the suspension algebra are initiated from $K_1$-group in \cite{Sadel2017}, while in our case from $K_0$-group.
+The physical interpretation and predictions are also of completely different nature in these two studies.